Iheb-Zenkri/Login_form_react/README.md

-## Project Description
+## Project Overview
 This project is a Login Form built using React for the front end and Node.js for the back end.
 The application allows users to log in with credentials, and it uses a server-side REST API to authenticate the user.

 ## Features
-User Authentication: Allows users to log in using their credentials.
+- User Authentication: Allows users to log in using their credentials.
-Front-end: React for the UI, with state management and form validation.
+- Front-end: React for the UI, with state management and form validation.
-Back-end: Node.js and Express for handling API requests.
+- Back-end: Node.js and Express for handling API requests.
-Database: MongoDB for storing user credentials securely.
+- Database: MongoDB for storing user credentials securely.

 ## Technologies Used